Earlybyte/aad_oauth/README.md

 ## Usage

 For using this library you have to create an azure app at the [Azure App registration portal](https://apps.dev.microsoft.com/).
-Use native app as plattform type (with callback URL: https://login.live.com/oauth20_desktop.srf).
+Use native app as platform type (with callback URL: https://login.live.com/oauth20_desktop.srf).

 Afterwards you have to initialize the library as follow: